FAQs for Professionals

 7. How are patient data being collected?

-The audits in NATCAN, similar to the existing audits in prostate and lung cancer, do not ‘collect’ clinical data.
+In order to reduce the burden on hospital staff, the audits in NATCAN do not ‘collect’ clinical data.
 The cancer audits utilise the nationally mandated flows of data from hospitals to the National Disease Registration Service (NDRS) in NHSE and the Wales Cancer Network in Public Health Wales.
 Each NATCAN audit has published key data items (Cancer Outcomes Services Dataset – COSD) for each cancer site, which hospitals can check are being completed and submitted to NDRS.
+More information regarding COSD and the COSD submission schedule can be found here: Cancer Outcomes and Services Data set (COSD) – NDRS (digital.nhs.uk).

 Therefore, there is no need for NHS organisations to formally register for this audit, or input data on patients through a separate database portal.
 Additionally there is no audit specific deadline for trusts to submit data.